As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Conclusion

-Jasper is among the most versatile igneous rock that you can search for in the wild.
+Jasper is among the most versatile igneous rocks that you can search for in the wild.
 It can take various shapes, sizes, and colors.
-While blue jasper is among the rarest type, other colors and types of jasper are also worth finding, such as zebra jasper, yellow jasper, ocean jasper, and others.
+While blue jasper is among the rarest types, other colors and types of jasper are also worth finding, such as zebra jasper, yellow jasper, ocean jasper, and others.

 Many states in the U.S. have numerous locations where different types of jasper can be found.
 If you are lucky and live near such locations, as presented above, grab your tools and start searching.
 If you aren’t near these areas, make sure to mark them for your next trip.
 The hunt will be worth it!